-Each year there are national sampling programmes co-ordinated by the Food Standards Agency and Health Protection Agency.
-The Council will aim to participate in these programmes, subject to resources.
+Each year there are national sampling programmes co-ordinated by the Food Standards Agency and UKHSA.
+The Council will aim to participate in these programmes, subject to resources and other sampling priorities.

-- 5.1.8 Subject to the same resources, the Council will also participate in any local or regional sampling programmes co-ordinated by the Hampshire Food Advisory Committee. - 5.1.9 Sampling to assist in the investigation of food complaints.
+- 5.1.8 The Council will also participate in any local or regional sampling programmes co-ordinated by the Hampshire and Isle of Wight Food Advisory Committee, subject to resources and other sampling priorities. - 5.1.9 Sampling to assist in the investigation of food complaints.